yousranajeeb2001-cell/M.-tuberculosis-Variant-Calling-Pipeline/README.md

 **Limitations:**

 Variant calling was performed using bcftools without additional filtering steps.
+Therefore, the 1,219 detected variants may include false positives arising from sequencing errors or low-level contamination rather than true biological variants.
 TB-Profiler was run via the web interface rather than command line due to a version compatibility issue on macOS (KeyError: invalid FORMAT: AD).
 Future work would include cross-referencing variants against ReSeqTB for more comprehensive clinical interpretation.

 ---